 5. She’ll Eat When You Help Her

-This what finally worked for Naomi.
 After four days of not eating and a lot of desperate phone calls with the rescue and vet, we got Naomi to eat a meal.

-How?
 I took a handful of kibble and offered it to her.
 I praised her just for showing interest.
 She took a tentative mouthful, and I praised her more.
 She spat most of it out, but I was onto something!

 We kept trying this throughout the night.
 Eventually I coaxed her into eating a full cup of food simply by giving her lots of verbal praise for showing interest in food.
 I literally just told her she was a good dog when she ate.
-This may sound like bogus, but it ended up being the game changer for Naomi!
+This may sound bogus, but it ended up being the game changer for Naomi!

-Bonus Tip: Try High Calorie Treats
+Bulk Up Dog Bonus Tip: Try High-Calorie Treats and Food

 Some dogs won’t eat meals, you may be able to entice them to eat with special, high-value treats.
 This is a good way to get calories in while you’re working on figuring out how to get your dog to eat a full meal.